jruby/jruby-lint/README.md

   provide known alternatives.
 - Report usage of Kernel#fork (which does not work) and Kernel#exec (which does not replace the current process).
+- Report usage of Timeout::timeout which, when used excessively tend to be slow and expensive because of native threads
+- Report behavior difference when using system('ruby'), which launches the command in-process in a new copy of the interpreter for speed

 ## TODO